progvocab/products-service/os/linux/network/routing_Table.md

 ---

 Would you like me to draw a **Mermaid diagram** showing how Linux decides which interface or gateway to use when multiple routes match (host, network, default)?
 It makes the decision process visually clear.

+In Linux, subnets are not defined in a single “subnet file.”
+Instead, they are defined as part of the network interface IP configuration and stored inside the Linux kernel's routing table and interface configuration.

+Here is exactly where they live:

+---

+✅ 1.
+Subnets are defined on network interfaces (NICs)

+When you assign an IP to an interface, you also assign its subnet mask.

+Example:

+ip addr add 192.168.1.10/24 dev eth0

+Here:

+IP: 192.168.1.10

+Subnet: /24 (255.255.255.0)

+Interface: eth0

+This defines the subnet for that interface.

+You can view all subnets Linux knows using:

+ip addr show

+Linux does not keep a separate “subnet table.”
+The interface configuration implicitly defines the subnets.

+---

+✅ 2.
+Subnets are also reflected in the Routing Table

+Whenever you configure an IP/subnet on an interface, Linux automatically adds a route for that subnet.

+Example:

+ip route show

+You will see:

+192.168.1.0/24 dev eth0 proto kernel scope link src 192.168.1.10

+This line tells Linux:

+Subnet 192.168.1.0/24 is reachable directly via eth0

+So routing table = where Linux stores subnet routes.

+---

+✅ 3.
+Persistent definitions are stored in OS network configuration files

+📌 On Ubuntu/Debian:

+/etc/netplan/*.yaml

+Example:

+addresses:
+  - 192.168.1.10/24
+gateway4: 192.168.1.1

+📌 On old Debian systems:

+/etc/network/interfaces

+📌 On RedHat/CentOS/Rocky:

+/etc/sysconfig/network-scripts/ifcfg-eth0

+Contains:

+IPADDR=192.168.1.10
+PREFIX=24

+These files make the IP + subnet persistent across reboots.

+---

+🧠 Where exactly is the subnet stored?

+There is no separate “subnet table.”

+Subnets in Linux are stored in two places:

+✔ Interface configuration

+(ip addr → stores IP + prefix length)

+✔ Kernel routing table

+(ip route → stores local subnet routes)

+This combination tells Linux:

+Which subnets local interfaces belong to

+Which subnets are directly reachable

+---

+📝 Simple Answer

+Linux defines subnets as part of the IP configuration on each network interface, and these become entries in the kernel routing table.
+There is no separate subnet database.

+---

+If you want, I can also explain:

+How Linux decides if a destination IP is in the same subnet

+How ARP interacts with subnets

+How AWS EC2 Linux handles subnet configuration

+Just tell me!